Java & OS X Integration

 }});

 In order to handle quit menu item.
-Apple's Application class class provides handlers.
-But as a down side these classes are apple only classes you should not load them when you are not OS X. So wrap them in a class and load that class only when you are on OS X and use standard window listener on other operating systems.
+Apple's Application class class provides handlers, but these classes are Apple only, so you should not try loading them when you are not OS X. So wrap them in a class and load that class only when you are on OS X and use standard window listener on other operating systems.

 import com.apple.eawt.*;